 On March 5, 2014, the day after Long Beach homicide detectives conducted a shoddy search, Dana’s family visited the house.
 Huck showed them the recreation room where he claimed the “accident” had happened.
 He enacted how it might have occurred.
-Looking at the room, and considering Huck’s description of events, it was immediately clear to the family that his story strained credulity.
+Looking at the room, and considering Huck’s description of events, it was immediately clear to the family that his story was not credible.

-On March 10, 2014, after the Dana’s vital organs had been harvested for transplant, her sister contacted the LBPD to inquire about the status of the investigation.
+On March 10, 2014, after Dana’s vital organs had been harvested for transplant by One Legacy, her sister contacted the LBPD to inquire about the status of the investigation.
 At the front window at police headquarters, she was told that the LBPD had no record of any calls to Dana and Huck’s address.
 She left a message for someone from homicide to call her.

 Later that day, Homicide Detective Todd Johnson called Dana’s sister and explained that the home-surveillance video corroborated Huck’s story, and there would be no further investigation.
 Dana’s sister argued with the detective, claiming that he had ignored evidence, such as the dumbbells.
 The detective dismissed her concerns.